devhausleipzig/async-practice-2/README.md

 ### Solution 1: Promise.all

-Takes in an array of promises and returns a promise which will resolve to an array of values
+Takes in an array of promises and returns a promise which will resolve to an array of values.

 ```js
 Promise.all([